Tezzlicious/ha-eufy-robovac/README.md

 1. Go to Home Assistant's Settings → Devices & Services
 2. Click "Add Integration"
-3. Search for "Eufy RoboVac S1 Pro"
+3. Search for "Eufy RoboVac"
 4. Follow the on-screen instructions to complete the setup

 ### Required Information